BUILDING STORIES: METHODS AND MATERIALS OF CONTEMPORARY WRITING - 2023/4

 K - Subject knowledge

 The learning and teaching strategy is designed to:

 • Engage students in exploring and effectively realising their creative projects through completing a series of workshop activities, readings, and class discussions

 • Hone and develop students’ writing skills in projects invested in concepts of materiality by deploying a range of editing, revising and redrafting methods to improve their work, as well as by identifying the specific technical challenges involved in a particular creative project, and the creative techniques with which to respond to these challenges

-• Assist students in locating their work in historical and cultural contexts by helping them develop their own creative writing in relation to relevant theoretical, literary, or historical contexts and conceptual frameworks
+• Assist students in locating their work in historical and cultural contexts by helping them develop their own creative writing in relation to relevant theoretical, literary, cultural, social, or historical contexts and conceptual frameworks

 • Equip students with the research and writing skills they will need to produce critically informed creative projects

-• Assisting them in responding to the detailed and constructive feedback of other students in order to polish, refine and rethink their own creative writing, as well as offering detailed and constructive feedback on other students’ creative writing – and in so doing helping them gain insight into their own writing and how it might be improved
+• Assist students in responding to the detailed and constructive feedback of other students in order to polish, refine and rethink their own creative writing, as well as offering detailed and constructive feedback on other students’ creative writing – and in so doing helping them gain insight into their own writing and how it might be improved

 • Facilitate in students’ critical awareness of their own creative choices in their practice-based projects, through a critical engagement with a variety of literary and theoretical texts concerned with textual materialities